wilsonmar/drones/strategies.md

 but it is one aspect why drones need to prioritize some areas over others.)

 STRATEGY C: Pictures from the drone would <strong>go through the mobile phone</strong>
-which receives and forwards media from the drone to the server, then notifies the drone with information from the server.
+which receives and <strong>forwards</strong> media from the drone to the server, then notifies the drone with information from the server.

 STRATEGY D: The location of obstacles identified by the drone but not also recognized by the server are transmitted back to the server to refine object recognition algorithms.